 Since I’ve separated out the more challenging travel to Iran this year, the big trip will be shorter and more relaxing.
 Long-time friends now living in Italy and California will join us in Munich for a road trip through the Austrian countryside to Budapest.
 We’ll return to one of my favorite get-away places, Skt.
 Florian, an old Baroque monastery near Linz, Austria.
 Bruckner is buried under the organ in the chapel!

 On our return trip we’ll stop in Salzburg for another indulgent couple of days to see Salome by R. Strauss and Pique Dame (Queen of Spades) by Tsaichovsky.
-The rest is less determined, but hopefully will include stops in Lake Luzern and Elba to see friends.
-After some time in (what! a new country!)
-Italy, Gee Kin will return home and I will complete my travels in Hong Kong and Guangzhou.
-Similar to last year, I’ll fly back to San Francisco from Hong Kong at the end of two months.
+Gee Kin and I will continue our travels in Guangzhou and Seoul after that.
+Similar to last year, we’ll fly back to San Francisco at the end of two months.